 Apart from the ever-popular sweets, dishes like Momos, Kati Roll, Dimer Devil, Jhalmuri, etc are very popularly available in the street.
 There were also dishes like Chhanar Jilipi, Telebhaja, Ghugni Chaat, and the most popular Jhalmuri.

 Many times I have seen and read about the famous kathi roll and have tried my own version of it.
 Though with an omelet, it is very popular.
 As with other street food, for Kolkata to I decided I should pick a flatbread to make sure everybody had something to have for their breakfast.

-I picked up Club Kachori that is actually Urad Dal stuffed Pooris serves with Aloo Kaddu Sabzi.
+I picked up Club Kachori, which is actually stuffed Urad Dal Pooris served with Aloo Kaddu Sabzi.
 The Papri Chat is very popular on the streets of Kolkata and I saw many videos to know how this differs from the other places.

-Kolkata style Papri Chaat differs from Delhi style by not using sweet Curds in it, while the toppings has a white peas gravy similar to the Ghugni Chaat dish, followed with a green chutney that is made with peanut and then followed by Imli chutney and finally a very generous Sev.
-This was a total hit with my kids and even Chinnu loved it as it didn’t have curds in it.
+Kolkata style Papri Chaat differs from Delhi style.
+Kolkata Papdi chat doesn't have sweet Curds added to it.
+Apart from it, the toppings have a white peas gravy similar to the Ghugni Chaat dish.
+Next, followed by a green chutney that has peanut also added, finally followed by Imli chutney.
+Finally topped with a very generous Sev.
+This was a total hit with my kids and even Chinnu loved it as it didn't have curds in it.

 Coming to the recipe of the day, it is going to be Club Kachori.